 If your home has ceiling fans in several rooms, remember to reverse the direction of the blades during the winter.
 Your fan should run in a clockwise direction when it’s colder outside.
 As a result, you’ll keep the heated air close to the floor.
 Circulating the air throughout your home will help your heating unit retain a constant temperature throughout the day.

 If you’re ready to start saving money on your heating bills this winter, contact Carolina Custom Air.
-Our service technicians can check for leaks and give you suggestions for your heating system.
-Call 843-654-4229 today.
+Our service technicians can check for leaks and give you suggestions for improving heating efficiency.

 Image provided by Shutterstock